sebastiano-barrera/blog/content/posts/mcjs-intro.md

 - *Performance*.
 It should be within 10x of interpreter-only V8/Node.js.
 In other words, *any* performance that is not obviously the result of a bug will be fine.
     - Still, the JIT should be measureably faster than the interpreter.
     - I don't think that the interpreter will ever be as fast as LuaJIT's, which is hand-coded in Assembly with hand-picked registers by a master of the craft.
-I'm fine with a dumb interpreter written in plain portable Rust.
+I'm fine with a dumb portable interpreter.
 I might refine the bytecode design and/or add an intermediate compilation tier based on "quick and dirty" [copy-and-patch](https://arxiv.org/abs/2011.13127) at some point.

 - *Learning*.
 This the real goal: knowing how the runtime interpreted sausage is made.
 Of particular interest to me are optimization techniques, JIT compilation techniques and efficient bytecode design.
 I'm going into this without a detailed understanding of what I'll need to study.
 I have a clear plan laid out in broad strokes in my head; I'll just see what's needed and study it when time comes.

-Another non-goal is creating a real open source project and community.
-Still, if you have any comment or critique, or want to discuss any of the topics presented here, I'd *love* to hear it!
+Finally, creating any sort of real open source project and community is out of scope.
+I wouldn't even know where to start, honestly.
+Still, if you have any comment or critique, or want to discuss any of the topics presented here, or want to fork the code for whatever reason, I'd *love* to hear about it!

 ### Did it  *have*  to be JavaScript?

 I didn't pick JavaScript after thinking very long and hard about it.
 It seemed cool, and that was it.
 But there were some things on my mind that tipped the scale:

-- There is a [world-economy-moving amount](https://www.npmjs.com/) of JavaScript code readily available. <!--- It's useful to have many "real" packages that are designed to run in a standalone process (in Node.js), accomplish some generic task, and are simple enough to test my compiler on without implementing too many "system" APIs.
-In my experience, most of the simple-enough open source Lua code you can find is made to extend a larger application and it relies on the the application's extension APIs to be run and tested.
-The prospect of one day running simple but "real" programs or libraries is good for motivation! -->
+- There is a [world-economy-moving amount](https://www.npmjs.com/) of JavaScript code readily available.
+    - In particular, it's useful to have many "real" packages that are designed to run in a standalone process (in Node.js), accomplish some generic task, and are simple enough to test my compiler on without implementing too many "system" APIs.
+In contrast, most of the simple-enough open source Lua code I could get my hands on seems to have been made to extend a larger application and it relies on the the application's extension APIs to be run and tested.
+    - The prospect of one day running simple but "real" programs or libraries is good for motivation!
-- There are multiple production-quality parsers ready to use, multiple implementations you can compare yourself to (and they even write fantastic [blog](https://v8.dev/blog) [posts](https://webkit.org/blog/10308/speculation-in-javascriptcore/)), and a lot of high quality documentation.
+- There are multiple production-quality parsers ready to use, multiple implementations you can compare yours to (and they even write fantastic [blog](https://v8.dev/blog) [posts](https://webkit.org/blog/10308/speculation-in-javascriptcore/)), and a lot of high quality documentation.
 - I kinda like using it, especially with all the features from ES6 and later.
 - JavaScript has an official spec.
 I still think it's not as good as using an existing implementation as a test oracle, but I appreciate being able to look up a detail and read a clear, black-on-white definition of how things ought to work.